 • Unicorn-1, Unicorn-2A & Unicorn-2D: Unicorn-1 is a 2p built in partnership with the European Space Agency (ESA).
 Unicorn-2A and 2D are earth imaging 3p PocketQubes also developed by Alba Orbital UG (Germany).

-The cluster includes Turkey's first pico-satellite, Grizu-263a which was designed by a team of engineering students from Zonguldak Bülent Ecevit University and named in honor of the 1992 Kozlu coal mine disaster.
+The cluster includes Turkey's first pico-satellite, Grizu-263a which was designed by a team of engineering students from Zonguldak Bülent Ecevit University and named in honour of the 1992 Kozlu coal mine disaster.
 The Grizu team are joined by other prestigious universities on the Alba Cluster 3 lineup such as TU Delft and Ariel University.
 ACME AtronOmatic who flew TRSI-1 on Alba Cluster 2, also joins the Alba Cluster 3 roster as Alba Orbital's first returning launch customer.

 Speaking on why TU Delft signed up to launch with Alba Orbital, Delfi-PQ team member, M. Ş. (Mehmet) Uludağ said: "Alba Orbital are one of the first and only companies to focus solely on PocketQubes, so it is nice when a company has a focus as you can communicate with them easily and they can really understand your problems.
 Alba Orbital are also the only company right now who have a qualified PocketQube Deployer and this gives you a certain confidence that your satellite will be deployed without any problems.''